UNCTADIFFs/tradepkg/README.md

-# tradepkg
+# tradedsp
-This respository is for developing packages for IFFs project.
+This is for developing TradeDSP package.